Content marketing + inbound marketing are the future

 - A magazine

-Great content that’s unique and targeted will help you stand out from the competition.
+Great marketing content that’s unique and targeted will help you stand out.
 It will also help move potential customers closer to that all-important decision.

 Gregory’s 5 research-based tips for great content